infozenfrance/Phraseanet-Docs/en/User/Guide/AdministrationUsers.rst

 * Give access to the requested collection, without documents in high definition.

 Click on **Validate** to apply the selected choices.

+The other option top accept a subscription request consists in applying a user template.